-Your current situation can be depicted as "Before Completion" transforming into "The Abysmal (Water)".
+Your current situation can be depicted as "The Corners of the Mouth (Providing Nourishment)" transforming into "Increase".

 The Situation